Beerburrum, Queensland: Geography

 The locality is 60 km north of the state capital, Brisbane.
 The Bruce Highway passes from south to north through the locality approximately 3 km east of the town.
-Beerburrum Road enters from the south and ends at an intersection with Glass House Mountains Road (Steve Irwin Way) which continues to the north.
+Beerburrum Road enters from the south and ends at an intersection with Steve Irwin Way which continues to the north.
 The North Coast railway line also passes from south to north through the locality which is served by Beerburrum railway station on the eastern edge of the town.

 The proposed Bruce Highway Western Alternative will have its northern entry point in Beerburrum.